windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 However, we expect this feature to create the risk of breaking changes in the future Kubernetes releases, potentially due to sharing one volume between privileged and unprivileged Pods on the same node.

-Developers have that responsibility of setting the `seLinuxChangePolicy` field and SELinux volume labels on Pods.
+Developers have the responsibility of setting the `seLinuxChangePolicy` field and SELinux volume labels on Pods.
 Regardless of whether they are writing a Deployment, StatefulSet, DaemonSet or even a custom resource that includes a Pod template, being careless with these settings can lead to a range of problems such as Pods not starting up correctly when Pods share a volume.

 Kubernetes v1.36 is the ideal release to audit your clusters.
 To learn more, check out [SELinux Volume Label Changes goes GA (and likely implications in v1.37)](/blog/2026/04/22/breaking-changes-in-selinux-volume-labeling/) blog.